pedromsilvapt/unicast-mpv/README.md

     # If false, when stopping a video, the player window is kept open.
 If true, it is automatically closed
     quitOnStop: true

+    # Determines if the player restarts everytime the user plays a new media when something was already playing
+    restartOnPlay: false

 server:
     # The network port where the socket server will listen for incoming connections
     port: 2019